openaq/openaq-cli/README.md

 ---

 ### Manual Installation
-Compiled executables for Windows, Mac, Linux are available for download in the releases page: https://github.com/openaq/openaq-cli/releases/
+Compiled executables for Windows, Mac, Linux are also available for download in the releases page: https://github.com/openaq/openaq-cli/releases/

 After downloading place the exectuable where you keep exectuables and update you system `$PATH` variable to make the executable discoverable by your shell.